squiglink/documentation/source/squigglers/managing-a-database.md

----
-aside: false
-outline: deep
----
+# Managing a database

-# How to update a Squiglink site
+## How to update a Squiglink database

 This tutorial will guide you through the process of importing new measurements to Squiglink.
 But first, a high-level overview of the steps, from measurement to seeing the graph on Squiglink.